coinflex-exchange/v2/source/includes/_v2_websocket.md

 There are multiple scenarios in which an order is closed as described by the **status** field in the OrderClosed message.
 In summary orders can be closed by:-

 * `CANCELED_BY_USER` - the client themselves initiating this action or the liquidation engine on the clients behalf if the clients account is below the maintenance margin threshold
-* `CANCELED_BY_MAKER_ONLY` - if a time in force MAKER_ONLY order is priced such that it would actually be an agressing taker trade, the order is automatically canceled by to prevent this order from matching as a taker
+* `CANCELED_BY_MAKER_ONLY` - if a maker-only order is priced such that it would actually be an agressing taker trade, the order is automatically canceled to prevent this order from matching as a taker
-* `CANCELED_BY_FOK` - since time in force fill-or-kill orders require **all** the of the order quantity to immediately take and match at the specified limit price or better, if no such match is possible then the whole order quantity is canceled
+* `CANCELED_BY_FOK` - since fill-or-kill orders requires **all** of the order quantity to immediately take and match at the submitted limit price or better, if no such match is possible then the whole order quantity is canceled
-* `CANCELED_ALL_BY_IOC` -
+* `CANCELED_ALL_BY_IOC` - since immediate-or-cancel orders also requires an immediate match at the specified limit price or better, if no such match price is possible for **any** of the submitted order quantity then the whole order quantity is canceled
+* `CANCELED_PARTIAL_BY_IOC` - since immediate-or-cancel orders only requires **some** of the submitted order quantity to immediately take and match at the specified limit price or better, if a match is possible for only a **partial** quantity then only the remaining order quantity which didn't immediately match is canceled
+* `CANCELED_BY_AMEND` - if a **Modify Order** command updated an order such that it changed its position in the order queue, the original order would be closed and an OrderClosed notice would be broadcasted in the Order Channel with this status

 Parameters | Type | Description
 -------------------------- | -----|--------- |